-- Policy SG19 (Infrastructure) could be improved by setting out the scale of development that is expected to contribute towards new or improved infrastructure. - Policy SG19 (Infrastructure) requires that 'contributions are governed by the provisions of the Community Infrastructure Regulations 2010'.
+Policy SG19 (Infrastructure) could be improved by setting out the scale of development that is expected to contribute towards new or improved infrastructure.
+Policy wording amended and reference made to 'Major new development'.

+Policy SG19 (Infrastructure) requires that 'contributions are governed by the provisions of the Community Infrastructure Regulations 2010'.
 Under CIL regulations, the only organisation authorised to levy is a local planning authority.
 Hinckley and Bosworth Borough Council do not currently have a CIL in place and do not currently intend to implement a CIL.
 Therefore, it is unclear how the CIL regulations could be applicable to the Stoke Golding NDP.
-It is recommended that the policy is amended to support contributions through alternative mechanisms such as through Section 106 agreements. - Policy SG20 (Tourism) could be strengthened by requiring development proposals that fall outside of the settlement boundary for new tourism facilities associated with Bosworth Battlefield and Ashby Canal to be supported with a Landscape and Visual Impact Assessment (LVIA).
-The policy can further be strengthened by setting out a requirement for development proposals to not result in significant harm to landscape character.
+It is recommended that the policy is amended to support contributions through alternative mechanisms such as through Section 106 agreements.